What is the weather like in Amsterdam in February?

 The good news is that February is one of the driest months, second only to April which normally sees the least precipitation.

-Thus far the winter of 2017 has been rather mild, by the way.
-We did, finally, have some snow on the ground in the weekend of Feb 12-13.
+Thus far the winter of 2018 has been rather mild, by the way.
+We did have some snow on the ground for a couple of days in December, but none in January.